Webs and canonical bases in degree two

 {\bf Web immanants.} The well-studied relationship between ${\rm Gr}(k,n)$ and {\sl plabic graphs}~\cite{Postnikov} yields a different perspective on the canonical basis for $L_n(2\omega_k)$.
 In this viewpoint, the canonical basis for $L_n(2\omega_k)$ coincides with the set of ${\rm SL}_2$ {\sl web immanants} \cite{LamDemazure,LamDimers}.
 The web immanant is constructed somewhat indirectly using the double dimer model on a plabic network $N$.
 Roughly speaking, web immanants are indexed by noncrossing matchings $m$, and the web immanant $F_m$ is defined as the generating function for double dimer covers of $N$ which match boundary vertices according to~$m$.
 It is far from obvious that the ``${\rm SL}_2$-style'' combinatorics of noncrossing matchings should have any relationship with the combinatorics of ${\rm SL}_k$ web diagrams.
 Nonetheless, since ${\rm SL}_2$ web immanants and degree-two canonical basis elements coincide, Theorem~\ref{thm:main1} can be reformulated as follows: \begin{maintheorem} Every SL$_2$ web immanant for {\rm Gr}(k,n) is an SL$_k$ web invariant, for any $k,n$. \end{maintheorem} This is how we will approach Theorem~\ref{thm:main1}.
 Theorem~\ref{thm:main2} was anticipated in \cite[Observation 8.2]{FLL}, where we observed that it held when $k=2,3,4,5$.

 One also has a good notion of ${\rm SL}_3$ web immanants and these form a rotation-invariant basis for the degree three part of the Grassmannian coordinate ring.
-We conjecture that the analogue of Theorem~\ref{thm:main2} holds and hope to pursue this in future work.
-We verified this expectation when $k=2,3$ in {\sl loc. cit.}
+It would be very interesting to find an analogue of Theorem~\ref{thm:main2} in the $d=3$ case, see {\sl loc. cit.} for a discussion when $k=2,3$.

 {\bf Duality of symmetric group representations.} Canonical basis elements are indexed by semistandard tableaux.
 We prove our main result by first considering the weight subspace